MorrisMA/M65C02A/README.md

     unless bit 5 (kernel mode) of the PSW on the system stack is cleared when an rti instruction is performed.
 On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.)

     (8)     M65C02A core provides automatic support for stacks greater than 256 bytes.
 This feature is automatically activated whenever stacks are allocated in memory outside of memory page 0 (0x0000-0x00FF) or memory page 1 (0x0100- 0x01FF).
-(Note: A limitation of this feature is that if the stack grows into page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored.)
+(Note: A limitation of this feature is that if the stack grows into page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored.);

-    (9)     M65C02A core provides prefix instructions, IND, ISZ (OIS), to add indirection to an addressing mode.
-Previously, when prefix-selected indirection was added to an instruction, indirection was applied before indexing.
-This meant that pre-indexed addressing modes using X would be converted into post-indexed indirect addressing like that available with the Y register.
-Now, in the latest release, prefix-selected indirection will result in pre-indexed indirect addressing if X is the index register, and post- indexed indirect addressing if Y is the index register: label,x => (label,x); (label,x) => ((label,x)); lablely => (label),y; (label),y => ((label)),y
+    (9)     M65C02A core provides prefix instructions, IND, ISZ, and OIS, to add indirection to an addressing mode.
+Adding indirection to an addressing mode preserves the underlying indirection of the addressing mode being modified.
+    Indirection applied to pre-indexed addressing modes, zp,X, (zp,X), abs,X and (abs,X), will apply the indirection after the index operation is performed: zp,X => (zp,X); (zp,X) => ((zp,X)); abs,X => (abs,X); (abs,X) => ((abs,X)).
+    Indirection applied to post-indexed addressing mode, zp,Y, (zp),Y, and abs,Y, will apply indirection before the index operation is performed: zp,Y => (zp),Y;
+    (zp),Y => ((zp)),Y; abs,Y => (abs),Y;

-    (10)    M65C02A core provides a prefix instruction, SIZ, ISZ (OSZ), which promotes the width of the ALU operation from 8 to 16 bits.
-The only restriction is that BCD operations cannot be promoted from 8-bit to 16-bit; BCD arithmetic is only available for 8-bit operands.
+    (10)    M65C02A core provides a prefix instruction, SIZ, ISZ, and OSZ, which promotes the width of the ALU operation from 8 to 16 bits.
+The only restriction is that BCD operations cannot be promoted from 8-bit to 16-bit; BCD arithmetic is only available for 8-bit operands;

-    (11)    M65C02A core automatically allows the CMP/CPX/CPY instructions to set the V flag when a 16-bit operation is being performed.
-The M65C02A core also implements multi-flag conditional branches.
-The multi-flag conditional branches support four signed (multi-flag) conditional branches: Less Than (LT), Less Than or Equal (LE), Greater Than (GT), and Greater Than or Equal (GE).
+    (11)    M65C02A core automatically allows the CMP/CPX/CPY instructions to set the V flag when a 16-bit operation is being performed;

+    (12)    The M65C02A core also implements multi-flag conditional branches.
+The multi-flag conditional branches support four signed (multi-flag) conditional
+    branches: Less Than (LT), Less Than or Equal (LE), Greater Than (GT), and Greater Than or Equal (GE).
 In addition, four unsigned (multi-flag) conditional branches are supported: Lower (LO), Lower or Same (LS), Higher (HI), and Higher or Same (HS).
-(Note: These multi-flag branch instructions are enabled using the SIZ prefix instruction.
+(Note: Multi-flag branch instructions are enabled by applying the SIZ prefix instruction to the 6502/65C02 conditional branch instructions.
 In addition, application of the IND prefix instruction changes the PC-relative displacement from 8 bits to 16-bits.
-The ISZ (OIS) prefix instruction can also be applied to select the multi-flag tests and the increased displacement branch instructions.)
+The ISZ (OIS) prefix instruction can also be applied to select the multi-flag tests and the increased displacement branch instructions.);

-    (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter's such FORTH.
+    (13)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter's such FORTH.
 The M65C02A core's 16-bit IP and W registers support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
 The core's microprogram implements the DTC FORTH